AntonSol919/linkspace/basics.md

 The key "image/BrokenMachine.jpg" is called a **path** and maps to [image data].
-This currently looks just like your files and directories.
+So far this should look familiar as it is similar to files in directories.
 I'll refer to each entry as a **point**, and multiple entries as a **set**.
 The example shown has two sets **merging**.
 The result is a new set with 3 messages.